Risk, returns & timeframes illustration

 Disadvantages of dollar-cost averaging

-Investing carries risk, and one of the risks of dollar-cost averaging is that the market could be rising while you invest.
-In this scenario, the average price you pay will keep increasing, which is not ideal!
+Investing carries risk, and one of the risks of dollar‑cost averaging is that the market could be rising while you invest.
+In this scenario, the average price you pay will keep increasing, a bit like watching the cost of your groceries creep up over time, it stings.

 How else can dollar-cost averaging help me?